wgx/blog.willgrant.org/_posts/2022-10-24-how-to-get-your-first-job-in-ux.markdown

 For example: if you work in marketing for a fashion company, moving into UX on an online fashion store would be a great transition - and it’s unlikely a degree or masters’ in UX or [HCI](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) would add much to your chances of getting hired.

-Conversely - if you’re applying to work in UX on deeply technical software for database engineering, a Computer Science degree would make you a more desirable candidate to a recruiter.
+Conversely - if you’re applying to work in UX on deeply technical software for database engineering (for example), a Computer Science degree would probably make you a more desirable candidate.

 ### Skills needed